Eco-friendly Production Activities

 Internal environmental audits

 We implement internal environmental audits to check the operational state of our environmental management system.
 The audit team consists of two to three employees who have completed the auditor training prescribed by the company.
 The team checks if the environmental management system is being properly operated, maintained and improved.
-We create audit guidance and hold advance workshops for auditors at some locations in order to improve the quality of the audits.
+We create audit guidance and take steps such as revising checklists to emphasize efforts toward goal achievement and compliance in order to improve the quality of the audits.

 External environmental examinations